Fluffy Zucchini Pancakes

 Instructions

-- In a high speed blender or food processor, add the oats, milk, banana, baking powder, apple cider vinegar, and maple syrup.
-Blend until a thick batter remains.
-Fold through the zucchini and chocolate chips.
+- In a high-speed blender or food processor, add the oats, milk, banana, baking powder, apple cider vinegar, and maple syrup.
+Blend until a thick batter remains, but do not overblend.
+Fold through the zucchini and any mix-ins of choice.

 - Preheat a lightly greased pan on medium heat.
 Once hot, pour a quarter cup of the batter in the pan and cover with a lid.
 Cook for 1-2 minutes, or until the edges start to brown.
 Flip and cook for a further minute or two.
 Repeat until all the batter is used up.